scottbouch/pdf-batch-scripts/README.md

 wget https://github.com/scottbouch/pdfocr-batch/raw/refs/heads/main/pdfocr.sh \
 \
 Make executable with:\
-chmod +x pdfocr.sh
+$ chmod +x pdfocr.sh\
 \
 And run with:\
-./pdfocr.sh
+$ ./pdfocr.sh

+TODO:
-(Temporary directories of intermediate pdf and png files are left in place presently while in development.
-Delete these directories once happy with finished PDF files)
+Temporary directories of intermediate pdf and png files are left in place presently while in development.
+Change code to delete these directories once happy with finished PDF files.